weiran0630/NFTRolls/README.md

 # NFTRolls

-This project demonstrates a basic Hardhat use case.
-Mostly refer to the [Web3 Tutorial](https://github.com/fireship-io/web3-nft-dapp-tutorial) created by @fireship-io.
-It comes with a ERC721 contract, a test without actual testing (I'm too lazy for that), a script that deploys that contract, and an front-end application built with react and Chakra UI, which able to mint some rick roll images.
+This project demonstrates a basic Web3 dapp for minting NFTs.
+Mostly refer to the [Web3 Tutorial](https://github.com/fireship-io/web3-nft-dapp-tutorial) created by [@fireship-io](https://github.com/fireship-io).
+It comes with a ERC721 contract, a test without actual testing (I'm too lazy for that), a script that deploys that contract, and a front-end application built with react and Chakra UI, which is able to mint some rick roll images.

 Clone the project: